Skip to main content

 You can make an appointment with your Career Coach to gain feedback on your interview skills.

-The University Career Center offer practice interviews in person, virtually and via telephone.
+The Career Center offer practice interviews in person, virtually and via telephone.
 Please note what type of interview and any other relevant information in the comments section of your appointment request.
 Please send your resume to your career advisor if it is not in Hire-A-Niner and come dressed to impress.

 Virtual Interview Tips